geetakew/Django_CRUD/README.md

 The server will start running on localhost:8000

 You can hit the apis using postman.
 Django_apis.postman_collection.json file is attached in the same directory.
-You can import the collection in postamn to view all supported APIs.
+You can import the collection in postman to view all supported APIs.